RBWR-Development/books/05_Automatic_ThermalPower_Control.md

 The computer will try to smoothly reach the desired level and then hold it.

-Oscillations might occur due to processes affecting reactor power like negative temperature coeficient or xenon levels.
+Oscillations might occur due to processes affecting reactor power like negative temperature coefficient or xenon levels.

 Changes in circulation flow is not effective at low temperatures and reactor powers.
 The circulation flow can quickly reach its limit.
-This will be signaled with a sound notification.
+This will be signalled with a sound notification.
 In that case you have to change mode to absorber movement mode.
 You can also control the other system manually.
 For example, if you see that due to xenon burnoff the computer is reducing circulation flow close to 0% it would be wise to insert control rods manually to give circulation system more margin.